 The chemical structure of the individual substances can vary greatly.
 The potency also varies greatly.
 Most compounds are many times more potent than THC and are often offered in pure form.
 This can easily lead to unintentional overdoses with severe side effects.

 Since the end of 2020, we have increasingly discovered synthetic cannabinoids in cannabis samples in our analyses.
-Unlike other extenders (such as sugar or sand), synthetic cannabinoids cannot be recognised visually.
+Unlike other cutting agents (such as sugar or sand), synthetic cannabinoids cannot be recognised visually.
 The price is also no indication that only natural ingredients are contained.
 Only a laboratory analysis provides reliable information about the composition of cannabis.

 The effects as well as the duration of the effect are different for each individual synthetic cannabinoid and depend on the dosage, frequency of use, set (person) and setting (environment).
 In addition, the synthetic cannabinoid is often unresearched and its effects are therefore difficult to assess.
 The duration of effect can last 3-6 hours.
 Some users report up to 8 hours.
 When smoked or snorted, the effect occurs within a few seconds to minutes.
 When consumed orally, the onset of effect is delayed.
 The effects of synthetic cannabinoids are often compared to cannabis and described as much more intense.
 For example, users experience a feeling of satisfaction and deep relaxation after consumption.
 Acoustic, visual and haptic (sense of touch) sensations can also change.
 Hallucinations are also reported in some cases.
 Some synthetic cannabinoids appear to have a slightly stimulating effect, with some users reporting stimulating and energising effects.